egil/TimeProviderExtensions/README.md

 1. Get the latest release from https://www.nuget.org/packages/TimeProviderExtensions.

-2. Take a dependency on `TimeProvider` in your code.
+2. Take a dependency on `TimeProvider` in your production code.
 Inject the production version of `TimeProvider` available via the [`TimeProvider.System`](https://learn.microsoft.com/en-us/dotnet/api/system.timeprovider.system?#system-timeprovider-system) property during production.

 3. During testing, inject the `ManualTimeProvider` from this library.
 This allows you to write tests that run fast and predictably.
    - Advance time by calling `Advance(TimeSpan)` or `SetUtcNow(DateTimeOffset)` or
-   - Jump ahead in time using `Jump(TimeSpan)` or `Jump(DateTimeOffset)`
+   - Jump ahead in time using `Jump(TimeSpan)` or `Jump(DateTimeOffset)`.

 4. See the **[`ManualTimeProvider API`](https://github.com/egil/TimeProviderExtensions/blob/main/docs/TimeProviderExtensions.ManualTimeProvider.md) page** for the full API documentation for `ManualTimeProvider`.